EleutherAI/dps/doc/adding-udf-processors.md

-# Adding a processor module
+# Adding an UDF processor module

-A new processor module can be added to the DataFrame-based workflow by:
+A new UDF processor module can be added to the Pandas DataFrame-based workflow
+by:
 1. Implementing the processor as a callable Python class
 2. Adding configuration for that processor in the configuration file